kevinsuh/toki/README.md

-# Toki: your time and attention sidekick
+# Toki: attention management for teams

-**Toki is a slackbot that helps you accomplish the things that you intend to each day.** Its goal is to help manage your time and attention throughout the day, so you can do the things that are most important to you.

-We have personally noticed a growing problem: As technology grows, our attention doesn't scale accordingly.
-This leads to an unceasing ask for a limited resource that is most important to each of us: our daily attention.
-We want to build technology that's on our side of this battle.
+**Toki is an attention management slackbot for teams.** Its purpose is to enable focused work for individuals, while maintaing the amazing benefits of Slack (collaboration, transparency and fun).

+We have personally noticed a growing problem: our daily attention cannot grow at the exponential rate of technology.
+The resulting information overload, multi-tasking and context switching drains the 4 to 6 hours of daily attention that we have per day.
+We believe this must be solved in order for technology to truly be leveraged for our productivity.

+Toki enables individuals to focus on a specific task by sharing to their team what they're working on, while automatically turning on Do-Not-Disturb in Slack.
+Toki will store this information and provide you with daily reflections of how you spent your time.

 Toki is written in Javascript and uses the excellent [botkit](https://github.com/howdyai/botkit) and [wit](https://wit.ai) libraries.